bmeviauac01/datadriven/docs/en/lecture-notes/mssql/sql.md

 ## Aggregate functions

-How much is the most expensive product?
+How much does the most expensive product cost?

 ```sql
 SELECT MAX(Price)
 FROM Product
 ```

-Which are the most expensive products?
+Which products are the most expensive?

 ```sql
 SELECT *